Nico-Curti/rFBP/README.md

 If you are interested in using `rFBP` inside your code you can simply import the [`rfbp.hpp`](https://github.com/Nico-Curti/rFBP/blob/master/hpp/rfbp.hpp) and create a `ReplicatedFocusingBeliefPropagation` object.

-The all the work is performed by the `focusingBP` (template) function.
+Then all the work is performed by the `focusingBP` (template) function.
 You can use it with `MagP64` type or `MagT64` for more accurate (but slower) results.

 The input pattern must be wrapped into a `Pattern` object provided by the library.